Climate resilience refers to efforts to reduce our vulnerability to the effects of climate change effects and to maximize its potential benefits.

 Be prepared for emergencies

-Visit the City of Kingston Emergency Management page and review Get Ready Kingston: Personal Emergency Preparedness Guide to learn about:
+Visit the City's Emergency Management page and review Get Ready Kingston: Personal Emergency Preparedness Guide to learn about:

 - Kingston's risks and hazards;